entelecheia/ekorpkit-config/README.md

 # ekorpkit-config
-Config files for [ekorpkit](https://github.com/entelecheia/ekorpkit) package
+Config files for the [ekorpkit](https://github.com/entelecheia/ekorpkit) package

 # Use Cases